Alfresco/docs-alfresco/federation-services/latest/config/index.md

 **Paths (Repo)**

-Click the green plus sign below the paths to add more than one File Path
+Click the green plus sign below the paths to add more than one File Path.

 Click the red minus sign next to a file path to remove it.

-Manage In Place does not support multiple paths for the Filesystem Connector
+Manage In Place does not support multiple paths for the Filesystem Connector.

 * **File Path**: The path of a folder to crawl.
 * **Convert to URI**: For Windows filesystems, converts backslashes to forward slashes and removes drive identifiers